jahnvi-tanwar/topsis/README.md

 TOPSIS is a method of compensatory aggregation that compares a set of alternatives by identifying weights for each criterion, normalising scores for each criterion and calculating the geometric distance between each alternative and the ideal alternative, which is the best score in each criterion.

-# Input required:
-1. csv file having more than three columns
-2. All other columns except for the first one should be numerical values
-3. Weigts
-4. Impacts, must be either + or -
-5. Imapacts and weights must be separated by comma

-# Output:
+# Function

+    performTopsis(dataframe,weight,impact)

+    Parameters:
+        DataFrame : Pandas DataFrame on which TOPSIS is to be applied weight : python string, numeric values separated by comma impact : python string, + or - separated by comma

+    Return Value:
-A csv file containing additional columns - TOPSIS score and TOPSIS rank.
+        pandas DataFrame containing addition columns - TOPSIS score and TOPSIS rank